Chymyst/chymyst-core/docs/chymyst10.md

 In the example above, the node `dm-0/val-0` must be now deleted, together with the ephemeral child node `consumed-XXXX`.
 The current DCM peer does this via its cluster session.

-If this last step fails (because of network failure), the ephemeral child node will be deleted, and the cluster will decide that the reaction failed.
+If this last step (deletion of the molecule node) fails because of network failure, the ephemeral child node will be deleted by ZooKeeper while the molecule node remains.
+The molecule node will remain available for other DCM peers to consume.
+In this way, the cluster will know that the reaction failed.

 The absence of the ephemeral child node will be detected the next time the DCM peer connects to the cluster, which should signal to the current DCM peer that another DCM peer might have started another copy of the same reaction.
 Thus, any effects of this reaction must be undone or ignored.
 A special "clean-up" step might be executed in that case.